Kieron St Aimie: Tamworth

 Conference National side Tamworth confirmed on 16 June 2011, that the club has signed St Aimie following the end of his contract with Kettering Town, also joined at the club on the same day by Francino Francis who joined from Barwell.

-St Aimie scored his first two goals for Tamworth five games into the season against Telford, his first came on 41 minutes, St Aimie finding space, picked the ball up on the edge of the area and hit a fine left-foot shot past Young into the bottom corner, he put Tamworth 2–0 up on 67 minutes, St Aimie, who struck a low shot into the corner of the net after a cross from defender Richard Tait, but Telford pulled goals back within 15 minutes, the game ending a draw.
+St Aimie scored his first two goals for Tamworth five games into the season against AFC Telford United, his first came on 41 minutes, St Aimie finding space, picked the ball up on the edge of the area and hit a fine left-foot shot past Young into the bottom corner, he put Tamworth 2–0 up on 67 minutes, St Aimie, who struck a low shot into the corner of the net after a cross from defender Richard Tait, but Telford pulled goals back within 15 minutes, the game ending a draw.
 Two games later, in the 2–1 victory against York City, St Aimie scored a 53rd minute penalty to open the scoring, after he was fouled by defender Chris Smith.

 AFC Telford United

 On 31 July 2012, he signed for AFC Telford United on a one-year deal, with the option to extend it further.

-St Aimie scored his first goal three games into the season on 18 August 2012 against Braintree Town, scoring the 2nd goal of the game on 18 minutes, slotting home Steven Leslie's flick-on from Luke Hubbins' right wing cross, Telford went on to a 3–0 victory.
+St Aimie scored his first goal three games into the season on 18 August 2012 against Braintree Town, scoring the second goal of the game on 18 minutes, slotting home Steven Leslie's flick-on from Luke Hubbins' right-wing cross, Telford went on to a 3–0 victory.
 On 25 August 2012 he scored a decisive goal four minutes before half time at Luton Town, Steven Leslie's perfectly placed free-kick for St Aimie to head home past Mark Tyler.
 Two days later he scored a 56th-minute equaliser against Stockport County, good work from Luke Hubbins playing a couple of one-two's with Steven Leslie to slide the ball across for St Aimie to sidefoot home from close range, the game finishing a 2–2 stalemate.
 On 1 September 2012, he scored the 3rd and final goal of the game, a powerful header in the 57th minute from Steven Leslie's right-wing corner, to make it 0–3 away at Southport.

 He left Telford on 28 January 2013 because we wanted to play closer to his home and family in London.